secretstartups/handbook/content/handbook/engineering/okrs.md

 To ensure scoring is updated correctly, all OKRs that are CTO aligned should be children of the CTO-level OKRs.
 The Department OKRs directly aligned to the CTO-level OKRs must be updated manually or automatically from its children.

-If your department has OKRs that are aligned to *CEO OKRs* that are not CTO aligned, follow the guidelines in this section, then [CEO alignment](/handbook/company/okrs/#how-to-align-division-okrs-to-the-ceo-okrs).
+If your department has OKRs that are aligned to *company OKRs* that are not CTO aligned, follow the guidelines in this section, then [CEO alignment](/handbook/company/okrs/#how-to-align-division-okrs-to-the-ceo-okrs).

 Using a hypothetical example: